Most Popular Reads

 If you’ve been to a big-box retailer lately, you’ve likely noticed how heavily they market their consumer credit products.
 It’s nothing new.
 Offering financing is an option that large retailers have used for years to give their customers more purchasing power, encouraging larger average order value (AOV) and thus increasing revenue for the brand.

-Unfortunately, smaller businesses haven’t enjoyed this same advantage.
+Unfortunately, smaller businesses haven’t enjoyed this same advantage — and the same goes for ecommerce financing.
 Why?
 Because they haven’t had the means to set up a program, lend the funds, take on the additional risk and comply with consumer credit laws.
 As a result, they lost out on potential sales.

 In fact, average order size increases 15% among businesses that offer consumer credit and 93% of first-time consumer credit users said they would use consumer credit again.
 For large ticket items, consumer credit can be the difference between a conversion or an abandoned cart.
 After all, 30% of shoppers using consumer credit said they wouldn’t have made the purchase at all if it weren’t for the six month financing offered.